Notes & Micro-decisions

 Next

-- Decision lifecycle — staleness, refresh, evidence decay
+- Decision lifecycle — staleness, evidence decay, drift detection

 - Key concepts — R_eff, CL, weakest link